Chapters

 World Oil Supply

-Non-DoC liquids supply (i.e. liquids supply from countries not participating in the Declaration of Cooperation) is expected to grow by 1.2 mb/d in 2024, unchanged from last month’s assessment.
-The main growth drivers are expected to be the US, Canada, and Brazil.
-The non-DoC liquids supply growth forecast for 2025 is also unchanged at 1.1 mb/d.
-The growth is anticipated to be mainly driven by the US, Brazil, Canada, and Norway.
-Natural gas liquids (NGLs) and non-conventional liquids from countries participating in the DoC is forecast to grow by about 0.1 mb/d to average 8.3 mb/d in 2024, followed by an increase of about 60 tb/d to reach 8.4 mb/d in 2025.
-Crude oil production by the countries participating in the DoC decreased by 304 tb/d in August compared with the previous month, averaging about 40.66 mb/d, as reported by available secondary sources.
+Non-DoC liquids supply (i.e. liquids supply from countries not participating in the Declaration of Cooperation) is forecast to grow by 1.0 mb/d, y-o-y, in 2025, revised down by 0.1 mb/d from last month’s assessment.
+The main growth drivers are expected to be the US, Brazil, Canada, and Norway.
+Non-DoC liquids supply growth in 2026 is also forecast at 1.0 mb/d, mainly driven by the US, Brazil and Canada.
+Meanwhile, natural gas liquids (NGLs) and non-conventional liquids from countries participating in the DoC are forecast to grow by about 80 tb/d, y-o-y, in 2025, to average 8.4 mb/d, followed by an increase of about 0.1 mb/d, y-o-y, in 2026 to average 8.5 mb/d.
+Crude oil production by the countries participating in the DoC decreased by 118 tb/d in January, m-o-m, averaging about 40.62 mb/d, as reported by available secondary sources.

 Product Markets and Refining Operations